The Care of Church Buildings (DAC)

 - Angela Long, Registry Clerk, 01473 406300

 The DAC’s members are specialists in a wide range of subjects.
 They are happy to assist PCCs and may be contacted via James or Charlotte.
 The DAC meets eleven times a year.
-You can apply for a faculty by visiting the online faculty portal, alternatively you can access all application forms on our Forms & Guidance Notes page.
+You can apply for a faculty by visiting the online faculty portal, alternatively you can access all application forms below.
 The DAC has a range of GUIDANCE NOTES for PCCs to use.
 The list will expand in time and will be updated when necessary.

 At some stage the PCC will have to consider appointing an architect or surveyor.
 At the very least every five years an inspection has to be carried out (the quinquennial inspection) and PCCs will have to choose someone from our approved list to undertake the inspection.
 Repairs following the inspection should be overseen by an architect or surveyor - ideally the one who carried out the inspection.